tox-dev/tox/docs/example/general.rst

 If you have multiple projects using tox you can make use of a ``distshare`` directory where ``tox`` will copy in sdist-packages so that another tox run can find the "latest" dependency.
-This feature allows to test a package against an unreleased development version or even an uncommitted version on your own machine.
+This feature allows you to test a package against an unreleased development version or even an uncommitted version on your own machine.

 By default, ``{homedir}/.tox/distshare`` will be used for